 PRICE SCHEME EXPLAINED

 Our legal team believes that beginning in 2019, these hospitality giants began to work together to increase hotel room prices for Las Vegas consumers.
-Instead of using an independent pricing metric and supply decisions, they agreed to use a third-party pricing and data collection service, Rainmaker, to make unit-specific price adjustments.
-Rainmaker also allows participating hotel companies to coordinate supply levels to avoid price competition.
-They made these changes in lockstep, forcing hotel room prices higher.
+According to the complaint, instead of using an independent pricing metric and supply decisions, they agreed to use a third-party pricing and data collection service, Rainmaker, to make unit-specific price adjustments.
+Rainmaker also allegedly allows participating hotel companies to coordinate supply levels to avoid price competition.
+They allegedly made these changes in lockstep, forcing hotel room prices higher.

 HOW CAN A CLASS ACTION HELP?